tobixen/calendar-cli/README.md

 2014-03-07: version 0.05 - rewrote parts of the tool to using the caldav library.
 Nice!!!
 2014-03-14: version 0.6 - now agenda works quite smooth.
 I think this is becoming a useful tool.
 2015-02-15: version 0.7 - supports deletion of events, alternative templates for the event output and a small testing script
+2015-03-30: version 0.8 - has a interactive configuration mode for those not feeling comfortable with hand-crafting the config in json syntax

 Roadmap
 -------